HZ-HBO-ICT/appointments/INSTALLATION.md

 6. Follow the steps from [Instructions](#instructions) from step 4, but prefix all the commands with `docker-compose exec ts-app`.
 7. Close the docker container by pressing `ctrl` + `c` or `docker-compose down`, respectively for step 5

-# Running the project
+## Running the project

-Running
 In the package.json you can see which commands (in scripts) are used to run or build the server.
+If you are using docker please keep in mind that you will have to use `docker-compose exec ts-app` to execute the scripts.

 - `npm run dev`: in the dev environment we use this command to actually compile the TS code
-- `npm run build`: before the dev environment becomes the production environment we use this command
 - `npm run start`: in production we use this command the start a server in production
-- `npm run start_ts`: in development we use this command the start a server with typescript files

 One note on running the command `npm run start`.
 We use nodemon to monitor the node server and to restart the server automatically.
 If we use `node start.js` we have to restart the server ourselves.
 You could install the nodemon package globally, but in this repo we installed it locally.

+## Design choices

-## Modules
+### Modules

 We use ES6 module system to import and export modules.

-## Variables.env
+### Variables.env

 We save credentials to other services in a `variables.env` file.
 This file is included in this template.
 However, it is common use not to include it in a public repository.
 There are some default key value pairs included to demonstrate its working.

-## Ports
+### Ports

 You can change the ports of your server via `variables.env`

-## Run TS directly via Nodemon
+### Run TS directly via Nodemon

 We choose to compile TS to JS and run the compiled JS to test it.
 However it is possible to run typescript in express [Nodemon and TS](https://blog.logrocket.com/configuring-nodemon-with-typescript/)

 For setting up the TS we used this [source](https://betterstack.com/community/guides/scaling-nodejs/nodejs-typescript/#step-2-installing-and-configuring-typescript)

-## Database connectivity
+### Database connectivity
 In this project [Prisma](https://www.prisma.io/docs/orm/overview/introduction/what-is-prisma) is used for Object Relation Mapping.
-It comes with all kind of utilities as models, seeds and migrationd
+It comes with all kind of utilities as models, seeds and migration.

-SQLite studio
+### SQLite studio
+Use [sqlite](https://sqlitestudio.pl) studio to check database changes.

+## Help